| |

 Watching the Salmon Run

-If you are interested in watching the salmon run, there are a few other great areas to do so.
+If you want to watch the salmon run, there are a few other great areas to do so.
 These include, but are not limited to:

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.